VivianiMartins/VivianiMartins/README.md

 ### Hi there, I'm Viviani 👋

-  I started my career as web developer during 2020 and now I'm studying Computer Science.
+  I started my career as a web developer during 2020 and now I'm studying Computer Science.

-- 🌱 I’m currently learning: C and Java.
+- 🌱 I’m currently learning: Javascript.
 - ⚡ I'm planning to learn: Python.
-- 🔭 I’m currently working with: HTML, CSS, Bootstrap, Sass, Javascript and ReactJS.
+- 🔭 I’m currently working with: Yii2, PHP, HTML, Bootstrap and Javascript.

 <!--
 **VivianiMartins/VivianiMartins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.